Pork loin stuffed with apples and rosemary makes for one delicious dinner. It is easier to assemble than you’d think too!

-- Put half of the olive oil in a warm skillet and add onions and apple.
+- Put 1 Tablespoon of olive oil in a warm skillet and add onions and apple.
 Sauté over medium heat until tender.1 medium onion, 2 medium apples

 - Add rosemary and garlic and sauté for a minute.1 teaspoon fresh rosemary, 1 teaspoon garlic powder

 - Use the balsamic to deglaze the pan.
-Set aside.
+Set aside.1½ Tablespoon balsamic vinegar

 - Slice the pork lengthwise almost in half.
 Open them up, and starting from the middle slice the pork from the middle almost to the edge on each side.
 Use a sharp knife and make small cuts, opening as you go.
-Lay the pork all the way out.
+Lay the pork all the way out.2½ pounds pork loin

 - Cover the pork loin with plastic wrap and pound any thick spots.

-- Heat an oven safe pan on the stove, add the remaining olive oil.
+- Heat an oven safe pan over medium-high heat on the stove, add the remaining tablespoon of olive oil.
 Brown both sides of the pork loin.

-- Cover and place in the oven for about 45 minutes or until It reaches 145°F in the middle.
+- Cover and place in the preheated oven for about 45 minutes or until It reaches at least 145°F in the middle.

 - Let rest for 5 to 10 minutes before slicing.